 We’ve cleaned thousands of American flags over the many years that the Pledge of Allegiance program has been in effect.
 Usually the flags are those that customers might hang from their front porches, but recently, a customer brought in a circa 1950 American flag with 48 stars that measured over twenty feet wide.

-Jerry Dickson, a Puritan plant manager, was responsible for cleaning the flag.
+Jerry Dickson, one of Puritan Cleaners’ Restoration Specialists, was responsible for cleaning the flag.
 “It was a bit unusual to get a flag that big, and, of course, we had to treat it gently because of its age,” said Mr. Dickson.
 “I think it looked great when we finished, and the customer seemed pleased, so I think everyone was happy in the end.”